William04A/pispeedtest/README.md

    ` ` `
 ### Release notes
 **See the code history for more information.**
-**Upcoming in V3.0: (these are planned features and/or features under development as of 10th July 2018)**
+**V3.0:**

+This release is a major PiSpeedtest update, which includes new features like:
 - Input fields accepts both lowercase and uppercase characters.
-- Free and automatic cloud backup for all PiSpeedtest result files.

-- The algorithm for image generation will be implemented.
+- Free, unlimited and automatic cloud backup for all PiSpeedtest result files.
+You can enable cloud saving by running the file "cloudsavingsetup.py". **The cloud saving application is written in Python using Flask as the web framework.
+It is stored on PythonAnywhere.
+The source code is not being shared yet for different reasons, including some security concerns (what if somebody cloned the whole server code and used it for hacking?**
+- An algorithm for image generation has now been implemented.
+Before your speedtests are being run, you get some questions about your current connection.
+That data is then used to change the background of the speedtest images depending on how bad or good your connection is.
+- Bug fixes and improvements.
+- And much more!
-**V2.5 (previously 2.3, but changed to 2.5 because of more changes than planned.
-In beta.):**
+**V2.5 (previously 2.3, but changed to 2.5 because of more changes than planned.):**

 - Two new options: different initial speedtest measuring and different speedtest results text formatting.
 These options makes PiSpeedtest even more customzieable and easy to use.